cauris-financial/dapptools/README.md

-This is a fork to allow support on Celo
+This is a fork to allow for support on Celo
 # Dapp tools by DappHub [![Chat](https://img.shields.io/badge/community-chat-blue.svg?style=flat-square)](https://dapphub.chat)

 Hello!